lino-framework/cg/docs/membership.rst

 :term:`Membership fees <membership fee>` are similar to **license fees** in that they are an important item of our :doc:`business model <bm>`.
-We know that a framework requires maintenance, and that you want Lino to be maintained.
-But there are two important strategic differences:
+We know that a reliable framework requires maintenance.
+But there are two important strategic
+differences:

 - Lino is and will always remain free software.
-You can develop and run a Lino application on your own without being a :term:`community member`.
+  You may use any part of it without being a :term:`community member`.
   You may leave the community at any moment and still continue using Lino as free software.
 The only way of forcing you to pay your membership fee is that a recognized :term:`service provider` will require you to do so as part of their contract with you.